legalthings/legalform-wp-plugin/readme.txt

 == Changelog ==
 = 1.2.2 =
+- Code optimizations in expectation of delegated access

+= 1.2.2 =
 - Isolate css

 = 1.2.1 =
  - Add support for LegalFlow aliases

 = 1.2 =
 - Support for standard login credentials